Medical and Illness

 Water in school

-All children have a numbered cup to drink from during the school day.
+All children must bring a named water bottle to drink from during the school day.
 They are able to access water during their playtime and lesson time.
 We encourage children to drink water to keep them hydrated.